 - Civil actions brought by the victim;

-- Imprisonment for as much as 30 years.
+- Imprisonment for up to 30 years.

 Possible Defenses for Fraud Charges